alem-platform/bootcamp-go/crunch02/README.md

 #### 1. Random Map Generation

-This feature allows the program to generate a random Minesweeper map based on the user's input for the number of bombs.
-Users can specify the size of the grid, and the program will automatically create a grid of appropriate size, ensuring the bombs are randomly placed.
+This feature allows the program to generate a random Minesweeper map based on the user's input for the grid size.
+Users can specify the height and width of the grid, and the program will automatically create a grid of appropriate size, ensuring the bombs are randomly placed.

  **User Prompt for Random Map Generation:**
    - At the start of the game, program prompts the user to choose whether they want to enter a custom map or generate a random one.